Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Quantum Subroutines

 \subsection{General Quantum Subroutines}

 We provide quantum subroutines useful for tackling the problem statements formulated in the earlier section.
-The following is a generalised lemma on arbitrary outputs of random (classical and quantum) algorithms that provide us a lower bound on success probabilities.
+The following is a generalised lemma on outputs of arbitrary randomized (classical and quantum) algorithms that provide us a lower bound on success probabilities.

 \begin{lemma}[Powering Lemma \cite{jerrum1986}] Let $A$ be a randomized algorithm estimating some quantity $\mu$.
 Let the output of one pass of $A$ be denoted $\hat{\mu}$ satisfying $|\mu - \hat{\mu}| \leq \epsilon$ with probability $(1 - \gamma)$, for some $\gamma < 0.5$.
 Then for any $\delta \in (0, 1)$, repeating $A$ $\Ord {\log \left (\frac{1}{\delta}\right)}$ times and taking the median gives an estimate accurate to error $\epsilon$ with probability $\geq 1 - \delta$. \end{lemma}